Skin gambling: Gambling

-As Global Offensive popularity as an esport grew with increased viewership, there also came a desire for players to bet and gamble on matches.
-Outside of the United States, several sites arose to allow users to bet with direct cash funds on the result of matches from games like Global Offensive.
+As esports have grown in viewership, so has the demand for esports gambling.
+Outside of the United States, several sites arose to allow users to bet with direct cash funds on the result of matches from games like Global Offensive, Dota 2, and League of Legends.
 Cash gambling on sports, including esports, had been banned in some European countries, and, up through May 2018, in all but four states within the United States under the Professional and Amateur Sports Protection Act of 1992 (PASPA).
 With the decision in the Supreme Court case Murphy v.
 National Collegiate Athletic Association that ruled PASPA unconstitutional, states are now free to enable sports gambling, including for esports.
 American case law has also determined that the use of virtual goods for betting on the outcome of matches is legal and not covered under gambling laws.
 Companies like Blizzard Entertainment and Riot Games have made strong delineations between virtual currencies and real money to stay within these prior rulings while offering betting on matches within their games using strictly virtual funds.

 Some of the websites created to help with trading of Global Offensive skins started offering mechanisms for gambling with skins, appearing to avoid the conflation with real-world currency.
 These originated as sites that allowed players to use skins to bet on esport matches.
 Players would bet one or more skins from their Steam inventory, which are then moved to an account managed by the gambling site.
 Upon winning, the player would be given back their skins and a distribution of the skins that the losing players had offered.

 Over time, other sites started to expand beyond esports betting and instead offered betting on games of chance.
 Jackpot-like sites were introduced, where users can put their skins into the pot, which will end in one person winning.
 The higher total value, the more chance the user would have to win.
 A few sites reduced the gambling to betting on the result of a single coin flip.
 Some sites also offered unopened weapon crates for purchase with skins.
 In combination with the gambling features, players could then trade skins that they had won for their cash value through these sites, or purchase skins with currency to gamble further.
 The exact timing for the growth of these gambling sites is unclear, but Chris Grove, an analyst for Eilers & Krejcik Gaming and Narus Advisors, observed as early as August 2015 that skins were being used for betting on esports.
 At that time, the use of skins for gambling on more traditional games of chance was not readily apparent.